Incoming Call Routing is not available under the Free and Essentials Plans. Please upgrade to a Standard or Enterprise Plan to use this feature.

 Supported types for audio files are .mp3, .wav, .gsm, .aif and .ulaw.

 Note that you should only upload audio files of 8kpbs bitrate.
 High bit-rate audio files will produce bad quality sound because of the compression.

 Let's say you've configured a schedule named schedule1 as the first call recipient for your incoming call.
-There are two on-call parties under schedule1 at present; escalation1 and group1. escalation1 is configured to notify user1 immediately; and group2 5 minutes later.
+There are two on-call parties under schedule1 at present; escalation1 and team1. escalation1 is configured to notify user1 immediately; and user2 5 minutes later.

-schedule1 escalation1 *user1 - immediately *group2 - 5 minutes later group1
+schedule1 escalation1 *user1 - immediately *user2 - 5 minutes later team1

 Say a call comes now.
-The immediate on-call recipients of schedule1 are user1 from the escalation, and the users of group1.
-So OpsGenie will try to connect the call to a random user, selected from user1 and users of group1.
-If s/he doesn't pick up, another random user will be tried from the same party.
+The immediate on-call recipients of schedule1 are user1 from the escalation, and the target entity of team1's default routing rule.
+So Opsgenie will try to connect the call to a random user, selected among user1 and team1.
+If s/he doesn’t pick up, another random user will be tried from the same party.

-When no one is left to dial from the immediate on-call party, OpsGenie moves on to the secondary recipients; namely group2 from the escalation.
-The users of group2 will be tried in random; and if no one picks up, the caller will be redirected to leave a voicemail.
+When no one is left to dial from the immediate on-call party, Opsgenie moves on to the secondary recipients; namely user2 from the escalation.
+The user2 will be tried; and if no one picks up, the caller will be redirected to leave a voicemail.

 When a user calls the number in your integration, the messages read to caller can be in eight different languages.